 - word, world & work

-Let’s fix these pronunciation mistakes together, so that you can speak English more clearly and confidently!
+Let’s fix your pronunciation mistakes together so that you can speak English more clearly and confidently!

 Let’s get started!